 The research areas being investigated at the Center include:

-• High performance produced using new electronic dielectric materials
+- High performance solar cells produced using new electronic dielectric materials

 "This research is an interdisciplinary collaboration between the researchers affiliated with this center, "explains Kubozono.
 "It's a process of materials synthesis, materials evaluation and device fabrication."
 The Center also collaborates with overseas institutes, including the University of Durham in the UK where a member of the Center is conducting experiments on the effect of pressure on the properties of superconductors.
 "He is our direct link with research in the EU, says Kubozono.